os-js/manual.os-js.org/src/installation/index.md

 $ node osjs run
 ```

-That's it!
-You should now have a running server.
+**That's it!** You should now have a running server.
 Simply open `http://localhost:8000` to give it a go.

-Add `--debug` to the osjs commands to run with extended development support.

 ## Upgrading